srtimsina/DevOps/docker/docker-compose/README.md

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

+Benefits
+1. Tool to create / manage multiple containers.
+2. Avoid lots of human errors.
+3. Docker compose file will be part of the repository.
+4. So developer can use this file to run container and it will be version controlled.
+5. Infrastructure as a code.

 Using Compose is basically a three-step process:

 1. Defining the apps environment with `Dockerfile`.